hyeonjijung1/riscv-pipeline-cpu/README.md

 ##  How to Demo

  **Open in EDA-Playground** (no local tools required)
-   - Use Icarus Verilog + GTKWave configuration
+   - Use Icarus Verilog + EPWave configuration
    - Paste the **entire Verilog design + testbench** into the left pane
    - Run and capture the waveform